stla/stlapblog/posts/EquivalenceExceedanceProbabilities.md

 The maximal value of the $OOS$ deviation $\Delta$ is called the *Kolmogorov distance* between the two distributions.
 In our case of two Gaussian distributions with equal variances, it is attained for $USL=\dfrac{\mu_1+\mu_2}{2}$ (see the derivation in the Appendix), and shown by the orange line on the figure.

 Thus, we could derive a credibility interval around the Kolmogorov distance, that is to say the maximal deviation between $OOS_1$ and  $OOS_2$ over all possible values of $USL$.
 But this is not relevant because in practice it would be strange to set  $USL=\dfrac{\mu_1+\mu_2}{2}$.

+Now we calculate and plot the estimate of $\Delta$ and its credibility interval in function of $USL$.